omegadc/QwikSort/README.md

 ![QwikLogo](https://github.com/user-attachments/assets/fd9a0640-dd28-4dc4-a4af-3d903cfec13e)

 QwikSort is a file sorting software developed for the Windows 10/11 operating system which utilizes a sorting rule system to give the user deep control over how their files are moved, while also making sorting effecient through mass file operations.
+## Documentation
+The [QwikSort Documentation](docs/index.md) contains detailed information on the system's components and usage.

 ## Features
 ### Rulesets